+LAST CHAPTER!
 A YEAR AT MISSION HILL What goes into creating a powerful learning environment for children and adults?
 Meet the teachers, families and children of Mission Hill as they experience the highs and lows of a year of self-discovery, exploration, and frustration.
-And join us for a national conversation about the state of public education as it is—and as it ought to be.
 Ten videos.
 One year.
 A public school trying to help children learn and grow.
 The national conversation we need to be having.

 TOP—AND OTHER NEW—STORIES. . .

 |“Summer learning loss” has gained prominence as another hurdle to improving student achievement.
 Three years ago, WKCD commissioned youth journalists at Y-Press in Indianapolis to report on the issue of summer learning loss, including documenting a remarkable summer camp called City Stories that Y-Press teens organized for local middle school students.
 At the end of the second year of the summer camp, Y-Pressers created a one-of-a-kind handbook and curriculum for youth and adults in other cities to use.|